The Emperor's Club is a 2002 drama film directed by Michael Hoffman, starring Kevin Kline and Emile Hirsch.

-and Emile Hirsch while directed by Michael Hoffman.
-Based on Ethan Canin's short story "The Palace Thief," the film follows a prep school teacher and his students at a fictional boys' prep school, St. Benedict's Academy, near Washington, D.C.
-It follows the relationship between a prep school teach and a rebellious student which turns into a power struggle that spans literal decades over a classics trivia competition.
+Based on Ethan Canin's short story "The Palace Thief", the film centers around teacher William Hundert (Kline) and his students at a fictional boys' prep school, St. Benedict's Academy, near Washington, D.C.
+It follows the relationship between Hundert and a rebellious student named Sedgewick Bell (Hirsch), which turns into a power struggle that spans literal decades over a classics trivia competition.

 This movie provides examples of: